fmerg/pymerkle/docs/source/encryption.rst

     Encrypting file per log: 100%|████████████████████████████████| 1546/1546 [00:00<00:00, 50762.84it/s]
     Encryption complete

-    True
     >>>

-where the provided argument is file's relative path with respect to the current working directory.
+where the provided argument is the file's relative path with respect to the current working directory.

 .. _.encryptFilePerLog: https://pymerkle.readthedocs.io/en/latest/pymerkle.core.html#pymerkle.core.encryption.Encryptor.encryptFilePerLog